pradnya35/Github-Doc/README.md

    * Add some content in README.md file
    * git add README.md.
 I have added Hello Shreyansh and save it.
-*  Then check status again which shows status that we have an untracked file git status
+*  Then check status again which shows status that we have an untracked file
+   *  git status
-*  Track the changes in README.md file with command git add README.md
+*  Track the changes in README.md file with command.
+   *  git add README.md
 *  If we have multiple new and edited files then we can track them all with a single command
    *  git add .
 *  Then check status again which shows status that we have a staged file